Shipping and Ballast Water

 - pollution from marine litter.

-In preparation for the entry into force of the IMO Ballast Water Management Convention, OSPAR has continued to work with HELCOM and in 2015 adopted the Joint Harmonised Procedure for the Contracting Parties of HELCOM and OSPAR on the granting of exemptions under the International Convention for the Control and Management of Ships’ Ballast Water and Sediments, Regulation A-4 (OSPAR Agreement 2015-01).
+In preparation for the entry into force of the IMO Ballast Water Management Convention, OSPAR worked with HELCOM to adopt the Joint Harmonised Procedure for the Contracting Parties of HELCOM and OSPAR on the granting of exemptions under the International Convention for the Control and Management of Ships’ Ballast Water and Sediments, Regulation A-4 (OSPAR Agreement 2015-01).
 This sets out a common risk assessment and monitoring approach for the granting of exemptions to vessels under the convention, with the aim of minimising the risk to the environment.
-It includes an online Joint Decision Support Tool, which will support the decision making process both for national administrations and industry based on the Joint Harmonised Procedure.
-The online tool is based on a database of port and environmental monitoirng data and is administered by the HELCOM and OSPAR Secretariats.
+It includes an online Joint Decision Support Tool, which supports the decision making process both for national administrations and industry based on the Joint Harmonised Procedure.
+The online tool is based on a database of port and environmental monitoring data and is administered by the HELCOM Secretariat.